-Megan Rosenbloom’s first book, Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin publishes October 20, 2020.
+Megan Rosenbloom’s first book, Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin published October 20, 2020.
+View the book trailer.

 A fascinating, terrifying look at the rarest books―bound in human skin―and the stories of their creation